 £60,000 (maximum).

 The government gives you tax relief on your pension contributions.
-This relief applies to 100% of your earnings, or the government set annual allowance which is currently £60,000 – whichever is lower.
+This relief applies to 100% of your relevant UK earnings, or the government set annual allowance which is currently £60,000 – whichever is lower.
 However, this annual allowance amount is subject to tapering if you’re a very high earner.

-If you’re a basic rate taxpayer, contributions to your workplace or personal pension benefit from 20% tax relief.
+If you’re a basic rate taxpayer, contributions to your workplace or personal pension may benefit from 20% tax relief.
 This means that every pound in your pension only costs you 80 pence, with the other 20p coming from the basic rate of income tax you would have paid.
 Instead of HMRC receiving that tax, it goes straight into your pension pot.

 If you are a higher-rate taxpayer, you can claim a further 20% tax relief and if you’re an additional-rate taxpayer, you can claim an extra 25% via your tax return.
+This happens automatically in workplace pensions – you don't have to claim.

 Remember, your tax relief counts towards your total pension contributions and therefore affects your annual allowance.
 So, don’t forget to factor this in when you’re calculating how much to put into your pension each year.
 You can normally only access your pension from age 55 (57 from 2028).